torchnyu/blog/_drafts/2020-05-19-my-internships.md

 # Internship #2: Web Dev

 I left my finance internship to go travel.
-I traveled for a month and a half, then came back home around early December.
-After the holidays, I started looking for work.
+After traveling for several weeks, I came back and started looking for another internship.

 I looked around for jobs in various places, but I didn't have my application game down yet.
-I applied to a few places on sites like AngelList, BuiltInNYC, etc. I was a high school graduate with little experience applying during an off-season for internships, so I didn't get a lot of responses.
+I applied to a few places on sites like AngelList, BuiltInNYC, etc. Since I was a high school graduate with little experience applying during an off-season for internships, I didn't get a lot of responses.

 This was honestly a very frustrating time.
 I spent some of it teaching myself Ruby on Rails, but it did suck to apply to jobs and get nothing